Indispensable ASN.1 Engine

 ASN.1 Integer

-.
+The ASN.1 engine provides its own bigint-like class, Asn1Integer.
 It is capable of encoding arbitrary length signed integers

 to write and read them from ASN.1 structures.

-It natively supports encoding from/to a two's complement ByteArray
+It natively supports encoding from/to a two's complement ByteArray, and sign + magnitude representation,

 making it interoperable with Kotlin MP BigNum

-and JVM's BigInteger
+and JVM's BigInteger.

 ASN.1 Builder DSL